tanzhiyuann/Portfolio/README.md

 ### Aesthetics
 - Interactive images (animation on hover)
-  > Makes website feel more interactive and less boring when navigating (dekstop).
+  > Makes website feel more interactive and less boring when navigating (desktop).
 - Typewriting effect in index page
   > Makes website feel more professional and provides a visually appealing aesthetic.
 - Fade-in on scroll